 There is no treatment for the skin patches.
 Cosmetics or clothing may be used to cover the patches.
 Seizures, scoliosis, and other problems are treated as needed.

-What happens depends on the type and severity of symptoms that develop.
-In most cases, skin color eventually returns to normal.
+Outlook depends on the type and severity of symptoms that develop.
+In most cases, skin color eventually turns to normal.

 - Discomfort and walking problems due to scoliosis